 Council office move to Brocks Hill

-The council is swapping its primary offices from Bushloe House in Wigston to Brocks Hill Country Park in Oadby in an innovative and eco-friendly move.
+The council has swapped its primary offices from Bushloe House in Wigston to Brocks Hill Country Park in Oadby in an innovative and eco-friendly move.

-In 2022 we participated in the Solar Together scheme offering residents the chance to install solar panels to generate their own electricity.
+In 2022 and 2023 we participated in the Solar Together scheme offering residents the chance to purchase solar panels to generate their own electricity, which led to several residents taking up the offer and solar panels being installed throughout the borough.

 We have been working towards climate targets by planting hundreds of new trees across the borough’s green spaces